umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/tenenbaum-and-friends-salute-the-reverend-bayes-glymour-salutes-kepler.md

 On a total of one side of one sheet of paper, using 10 pt type or larger, with standard interline spacing and margins, respond to all the following:

-Winston has grown tired of the "[Right Now](http://web.mit.edu/fnl/volume/254/winston.html)" lectures in 6.034 and decides to try panel discussions instead.
+Winston has grown tired of the "{{% resource_link "95535023-f692-4d70-bd26-0dcc32b4de3c" "Right Now" %}}" lectures in 6.034 and decides to try panel discussions instead.
 The first of these panel discussions, an experiment, will pit Joshua Tenenbaum against Clark Glymour.

 There will be no opening statements and no slides.
 Instead, the panelists will just respond to questions put to them by Winston, who will moderate.